marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index Boolean, "control flow"}}

 Not all programs are straight roads.
-We may, for example, want to create a branching road, where the program takes the right branch based on the situation at hand.
-This is called _((conditional execution))_, and looks like this:
+We may, for example, want to create a branching road, where the program takes the proper branch based on the situation at hand.
+This is called _((conditional execution))_.

 {{figure {url: "img/controlflow-if.svg", alt: "Conditional control flow",width: "4cm"}}}

 {{index syntax, "Number function", "if keyword"}}

-Conditional execution is written with the `if` keyword in JavaScript.
+Conditional execution is created with the `if` keyword in JavaScript.
 In the simple case, we want some code to be executed if, and only if, a certain condition holds.
-For example, in the previous example program, we might want to show the square of the input only if the input is actually a number.
+We might, for example, want to show the square of the input only if the input is actually a number.

 ```{test: wrap}
 let theNumber = Number(prompt("Pick a number"));